Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: The Model

 The binomial distribution is a simple model for the transcript capture in scRNA-seq data, assuming the the observed count is obtained through independent Bernoulli experiments determining whether each of the true transcripts is captured, with a constant cell-specific probability (or capture efficiency).
 The latent counts are modelled with a negative-binomial distribution:

-with mean expression level $\mu_{c,g,d}$ and dispersion parameter $\phi_{c,g,d}$.
+with gene-specific mean expression level $\mu_{g,d}$ and dispersion parameter $\phi_{g,d}$.
 The negative-binomial, which can be represented as a Poisson-gamma mixture, is required when modelling RNA counts to capture the burstiness and excess variability observed, compared with a Poisson model.
 The latent counts can be marginalized to obtain the model:

-We remark that the potential identifiability issues are apparent in the marginalized model in eq.~\eqref{eq:ymod}; specifically, if all capture efficiencies are multipied by a common factor and all mean expressions are divided by that same factor, the model is unchanged.
-To mitigate this, informative priors are used (Section \ref{sec:prior}).
+We remark that potential identifiability issues are apparent in the marginalized model in eq.~\eqref{eq:ymod}; specifically, if all capture efficiencies are multiplied by a common factor and all mean expressions are divided by that same factor, the model is unchanged.
+To address this, an informative approach is used to estimate the capture efficiencies, which assumes they are proportional to cell-specific scaling factors times the estimated global mean capture efficiency across all cells for each experiment \citep[See Supplementary Note 1,][]{Tang}.
+We also note that batch effects are mitigated by allowing both the capture efficiencies and mean expression and dispersion to be batch-specific.

+An important aspect of \textit{bayNorm} is that it allows imputation of the latent counts by computing the posterior of $y^0_{c,g,d}$, which is shown to be a shifted negative-binomial distribution: